Frank Palermo: Ike Williams

 Ike Williams, the world's lightweight boxing champion from 1945 to 1951, was managed by Palermo for part of his career.
 According to Williams, he was blackballed by the boxing managers guild when he sought to manage himself.
 Palermo informed him he could resolve his problems with the guild, and Williams agreed to let Palermo manage him.

 In 1960, Williams testified before the Kefauver Commission investigating Mob control of boxing.
 Williams told the commission that he was broke and working for $46 per week despite having won $1 million in purses.
 He claimed Palermo refused to pay him his share of the purses from two fights worth approximately $40,000, on which he had to pay taxes.
 He said he had never tried to collect the monies owed him by Palermo.
 According to Sports Illustrated:

 He is a circumspect fellow and clearly to this day has no wish to anger Blinky.
 Thus, though he told how Blinky brought him offer after offer to throw fights for bribes as big as $100,000, he insisted that Blinky advised him to turn the offers down.
 It was a fatherly picture but it did seem out of character.

 Williams did claim to have taken a dive against Chuck Davey, a much hyped contender for the welterweight crown.

 Clarence Henry

 On June 4, 1954, Los Angeles-based heavyweight boxer Clarence Henry, who was managed by Palermo, was arrested in New York City for attempting to bribe Oakland, California middleweight Bobby Jones to throw his June 11 Madison Square Garden match with Joey Giardello.
 Henry allegedly offered $15,000 (equivalent to approximately $ in today's funds) to Jones to throw the fight.
 Once the third-ranked heavyweight contender, Henry was released after posting $2,000 bail and subsequently retired from the ring.
 Giardello beat Jones in a close decision.

 A future middleweight champion, Giardello was blocked from a shot at the title by Palermo and the underworld figures who controlled the sport in the 1950s and early '60s.
-Giardello finally won the title in 1963, after Palermo and Carbo had been jailed.
+Giardello finally won the title in 1963, after Palermo and Carbo had been imprisoned.